In the early days of the commercial internet, websites just used cookies to track.

 - Name: never give your full name when you subscribe to newsletter or browse the internet.
 Most of the time initials will suffice.

-- IP Address: use a reliable VPN, and remember, if you do not pay for the service, the currency is your data!
+- IP Address: use a reliable VPN, and remember, if you do not pay for the service, your data is your payment!
 So again, pay to get reliable, secure services.
 ProtonMail has a very good VPN.
 They have a package available that bundles email, VPN, aliases etc. Check their website, they often have special promotions.

-- Browser activity: use safe browsers such as TOR or Brave.
+- Browser activity: use safe browsers such as TOR, Mullvad Browser or Brave.

-- Device Data: check your privacy settings, disable location services for most apps, and only enable the one that REALLy need it when you use the app.
+- Device Data: check your privacy settings, disable location services for all apps, and only enable the one that REALLY need it when you use the app.

-- First party cookies: use safe browsers such as TOR or Brave.
+- First party cookies: use safe browsers such as TOR, Mullvad Browser or Brave.

 - Third-party cookies: most browsers allow you to stop third party cookies (although I would not trust any browser that belongs to a big tech company).